team1432/Prototype-Launcher/README.md

 ## Why

 I don't care for Java, and doubt I would like C++.
 I do like python, and I am a fan of using open-source stuff.
+[More about our choice here](http://team1432.github.io/blog/robotpy).